Charlie Gardiner (ice hockey): Legacy

 Gardiner was the first goaltender who caught with his right hand to win the Vezina Trophy.
 He is the only NHL goaltender to captain his team to a Stanley Cup victory.
 In 1945, Gardiner became a charter member of the Hockey Hall of Fame.
 In 1998, he was ranked number 76 on The Hockey News' list of the 100 Greatest Hockey Players.
-Gardiner is an Honored Member of Canada's Sports Hall of Fame, Manitoba Sports Hall of Fame and Museum, and the Manitoba Hockey Hall of Fame.
+Gardiner is a member of Canada's Sports Hall of Fame, Manitoba Sports Hall of Fame and Museum, and the Manitoba Hockey Hall of Fame.
 Overall, he played 316 NHL games, winning 122, with a goals against average of 2.02 goals, and 42 shutouts.
 In the playoffs, Gardiner appeared in 21 games, with a 1.43 goals against average and five shutouts.
 When the British Elite Ice Hockey League introduced a conference system in the 2012–13 season, one of its two conferences was named in honour of Gardiner.
 An arena in Winnipeg located near his childhood home, was renamed the Charlie Gardiner Arena in 2018.